Alhadis/OSC8-Adoption/README.md

 ### core utilities

 Core utilities, such as `ls`, `find` could optionally mark the printed files with their `file://...` URI, making it just one click to open in a graphical application.

-### less -R

-We're hoping to get `less -R` recognize and handle this escape sequence just as it does colors, so viewing the output of utilities piped to `less -R` would keep their hyperlinks working.

 ## The escape sequence